May 03, 2019

 What makes a good muddler?

-Muddling is often two things: 1) messy, from the splash back of fruit juice and 2) physical, putting stress on the bartender's joints.
+Muddling is often two things: 1) messy from the splash back of fruit juice and 2) physical from putting stress on the bartender's joints.

-A good muddler should be designed to help reduce or better eliminate these issues whilst being sturdy enough to protect a bartender's wrist and elbow joints.
+A good muddler should be designed to help reduce or better eliminate these issues whilst being sturdy enough to perform effective muddling of ingredients.

 Which muddler is right for me?